 The scariest of all possible futures for Maxi, however, is squamous cell carcinoma.

 White and light-colored cats can get sunburn, and the areas with little hair and no melanin — like the tips of ears and nose — are most at risk.
 Repeated exposure to strong sun can cause third degree burns and may eventually manifest as squamous cell carcinoma.

-Today the vet team is performing surgery to remove the ulcerated ear tips all the way down to where healthy tissue starts.
+Today the vet team is performing surgery to remove the ulcerated ear tips all the way down to where buy xanax with paypal healthy tissue starts.
 A biopsy sample will be sent for diagnosing the specific type of growth, the results of which will determine whether the entire upright part (pinna) of the ears, and possibly the ear canal, will need to be removed.